MomePP/dotfiles-config/README.md

 |previous | `<prefix>K` | `<prefix><C-k>` | `<prefix>k` |
 |kill | `<prefix>X` | `<prefix><C-x>` | `<prefix>x` |

-###### Note about tmux terminfo
+##### Note about tmux terminfo
-the correct way to setup tmux terminfo on macos, we need to compiled the description by using `infocmp` from latest ncurses -> [ref. notes](https://gist.github.com/joshuarli/247018f8617e6715e1e0b5fd2d39bb6c)
+the correct way to set up tmux terminfo on macOS, we need to compile the description by using `infocmp` from latest ncurses → [Ref.
+Notes](https://gist.github.com/joshuarli/247018f8617e6715e1e0b5fd2d39bb6c)

+> If you are using kitty terminal, needed to set terminfo to `xterm-kitty`. otherwise, the undercurl is not usable.

 ``` bash
 # install latest ncurses